<< Click to Display Table of Contents >> Calculation Method |

 The EI values calculated from user inputs described above are used to calculate the forces between each idler roll and the belt.
 These roll forces are extremely important in evaluating pipe conveyor drag, and evaluating whether a belt will collapse under its own weight or through an applications horizontal or vertical curves.
 OCC developed its own analytical model to calculate roll forces from an EI bending stiffness input.
 In general, the approach extends the work of Zamiralova and Lodewijks described in the two referenced papers below1,2.

 OCC’s analytical model is based on the “ring” of idlers that confines the belt into a pipe shape at a typical idler station.
-The model presumes that the belt overlaps specified by the angles pipe-calc-method08 and pipe-calc-method09 as shown, and that reaction forces R1-R7 confine the belt shape.
+The model presumes that the belt overlaps specified by the angles and as shown, and that reaction forces R1-R7 confine the belt shape.

 The results of OCC’s full overlap analytical model have shown good correlation to measured forces.